-12) Tester should be carefully designed the scenario and add set up checkpoints and insert login script whenever it is required.
+12) Tester should be carefully designed the scenario and add set-up checkpoints and insert a login script whenever it is required.

 13) Maintain various scripts for various modes of payment to avoid confusion.
 Check what happens if an order is canceled after payment.

 14) Performance testing on the other hand plays a very crucial role.
 The factors you need to test here are request per second, Transaction Per minute, Execution per click, the Response time of page load, duration of the task, Length of time between click and page act, and DNS lookup.

 15) Security Testing is where user trust is gained on which eCommerce is built so here you have to spend a lot of time testing on Denial-Of-Service Attacks, User Account security, Data confidentiality, content security, credit card security, disabling non-essential services, SSL Certificate Validation.

 16) Automating Localization testing is very challenging in eCommerce because of Compliance with convenience standards to support multi-lingual markets and business regions.